FPGA vs Microcontroller: Which One Is Better?

 FPGAs are useful in a wide range of applications.
 You can find them in high-end audio and industrial equipment where processing speed isn’t required, but programming customization is necessary.

 FPGA applications aren’t limited to industrial uses, however.
-They’re also valuable for consumer electronics like cell phones, televisions, and video game consoles like the Playstation 5, which utilizes custom FPGAs for graphics processing.
+They’re also valuable for consumer electronics like cell phones, televisions, and video game consoles like the PlayStation 5, which utilizes custom FPGAs for graphics processing.

 Unlike ASICs and CPUs, FPGAs are not optimized for any task and are reprogrammable as needed.
 The level of customization possible with an FPGA makes it a flexible tool for many different uses.